mvccn/abot/readme.md

-# abot
+# abot -- another, ai, agent bot

-Another CLI chatbot, written in Rust and very fast, support markdown output and use DeepSeek v3.
+CLI chatbot, written in Rust and very fast, support markdown output and use DeepSeek v3 by default.

 ## Features
 - Fast and responsive CLI interface
-- Markdown rendering for code blocks and formatting
+- Render to markdown for code blocks and formatting
 - Streaming responses

 ## Installation